lfrestrepog/if-docs/website/docs/05-models/sci-m.md

 ```
 Where:

-- `total-embodied` = Total embodied emissions; the sum of Life Cycle Assessment (LCA) emissions for the component.
+- `total-embodied-emissions` = Total embodied emissions; the sum of Life Cycle Assessment (LCA) emissions for the component.

-- `ts` = Time-share; the share of the total life span of the hardware reserved for use by an application.
+- `timeShare` = Time-share; the share of the total life span of the hardware reserved for use by an application.
-  - `ts` is calculated as `tir/el`, where:
+  - `timeShare` is calculated as `time-reserved/expedted-lifespan`, where:
-    - `tir` = Time Reserved; the length of time the hardware is reserved for use by the software.
+    - `time-reserved` = Time Reserved; the length of time the hardware is reserved for use by the software.
-    - `el` = Expected lifespan: the length of time, in seconds, between a component's manufacture and its disposal
+    - `expected-lifespan` = Expected lifespan: the length of time, in seconds, between a component's manufacture and its disposal

-- `rs` = Resource-share; the share of the total available resources of the hardware reserved for use by an application.
+- `resourceshare` = Resource-share; the share of the total available resources of the hardware reserved for use by an application.
-  - `rs` is calculated as `rr/tor`, where:
+  - `resourceShare` is calculated as `resources-reserved/total-resources`, where:
-    - `rr` = Resources reserved; the number of resources reserved for use by the software.
+    - `resources-reserved` = Resources reserved; the number of resources reserved for use by the software.
-    - `tor` = Total Resources; the total number of resources available.
+    - `total-resources` = Total Resources; the total number of resources available.

 ## Implementation